-1. Random Selection

-All athletes will be selected randomly to undergo drug testing.
+Random Selection - Athletes will be selected randomly from all sports to undergo drug testing.

-2. Individualized Reasonable Suspicion
+Reentry Testing - A student-athlete who has had his or her eligibility to participate in intercollegiate athletics suspended as a result of a drug or alcohol violation may be required to undergo reentry drug and/or alcohol testing prior to regaining eligibility.
+The Director of Athletics or designee shall arrange for testing after the counselor or specialist involved in the student-athlete's case indicates that reentry into the program is appropriate.

-Student-athlete may be chosen to undergo drug testing due to reasonable suspicion if identified by one or more of the following athletic staff members: Sports Medicine staff, Coaching Staff, and/or a Team Physician.
-The identification of an athlete should be based on objective signs of physical and behavioral changes that could be the result of using a banned substance.
-These objective signs may include, but should not be limited to, a dramatic drop in grades, decreased class attendance, fluctuation in bodyweight, acts of violence, an incident involving law enforcement or campus security, a positive previous drug test, or emotional disturbances.
-A reasonable suspicion allegation must be made in writing to the Drug Program Administrator, who will present the case to a committee made up of the Drug Program Administrator, and Director of Athletics.
-They will review the allegation and decide whether the student-athlete will be required to undergo drug testing.
+Reasonable Suspicion - A student-athlete may be chosen to undergo drug testing due to reasonable suspicion if identified by athletics administration, the sports medicine staff, coaching staff and/or a team physician.
+The identification of student-athletes under suspicion should be based on objective signs of physical and behavioral changes that could be the result of using a banned substance.
+These objective signs may include, but are not limited to:

-3. NAIA/Conference Qualifier
+- A sudden, dramatic drop in academic performance

+- Decreased class attendance

+- Fluctuation in body weight

+- Acts of Violence

+- An incident involving law enforcement or campus security

+- A past positive drug test

+- Emotional disturbances

+A reasonable suspicion allegation must be made in writing to the Drug Program Administrator, who will present the case to the Director of Athletics.
+They will review the allegation and, based on its merits, decide whether the student-athlete will undergo drug testing.
+A drug testing Reasonable Suspicion Reporting Form will be used in all cases of reasonable suspicion.

+Preseason Screening - student-athletes are subject to preseason drug testing and may be notified of such by the Director of Athletics or designee at any time prior to their first competition.

-Park has the right to test any individual athlete or team that has qualified for post-season competition.
+NAIA/Conference Qualifier - The University shall have the right to test any individual athlete or team that has qualified for post season competition.

-4. Team Testing

-Circumstances may arise that make it necessary for an entire athletic team to be drug tested.
-These circumstances may include, but are not limited to:
+Team Testing - Circumstances may arise that may make it necessary for an entire athletic team to be drug tested.
+The circumstances may include, but are not limited to: